DEV544: Secure Coding in .NET: Developing Defensible Applications

 - Zip File Utility (WinZip, 7Zip, or the built-in operating system zip utility)

 IN SUMMARY, BEFORE YOU BEGIN THE COURSE YOU SHOULD:

 - Bring the proper system hardware and operating system configuration

 If you have additional questions about the laptop specifications, please contact firstname.lastname@example.org.

-This class is focused specifically on software development but is accessible enough for anyone who's comfortable working with code and has an interest in understanding the developer's perspective:
+This class is focused specifically on software development, but it is accessible enough for anyone who's comfortable working with code and has an interest in understanding the developer's perspective.
+This could include:

 Take your learning beyond the classroom.
 Explore our site network for additional resources related to this course's subject matter.